Bicycle fork

 A bicycle fork is the part of a bicycle that holds the front wheel.

 A fork typically consists of two blades which are joined at the top by a fork crown.
 The crown is often at the front.
 Most suspension forks have an arch connecting the two side of the lowers (the part connected to the axle.)
 It is often in front of the stanchions (shaft the lowers slide on) but not always.
 Above the crown, a steerer tube attaches the fork to the bicycle and the handlebars (via a stem) allowing the rider to steer the bicycle.
 The steerer tube of the fork interfaces with the frame via bearings called a headset mounted in the head tube.

 At the bottom of the fork, fork ends hold the wheel.
 Usually, either the axle is bolted to the fork, or a quick release skewer passes through a hollow axle, clamping the axle to the fork.
+A bicycle dropout (drop out, frame end, or fork end), is a slot in a frame or fork where the axle of the wheel is attached.

 The term fork is sometimes also used to describe the part of a bicycle that holds the rear wheel, which on 19th century ordinary or penny-farthing bicycles was also a bladed fork.
 On most modern bicycle designs the rear wheel is now attached to a rear triangle comprising the seat tube, a pair of seat stays, and a pair of chain stays, rather than an actual fork, but the rear fork usage persists.